wstenzel/wstenzel/README.md

 - 👋 Hi, I’m here to reach you about your car's extended warrenty
-- 👀 I’m interested in all things CS
+- 👀 I’m interested in all things CS, CE, and other tech
-- 🌱 I’m currently learning Java, html, and css
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on stuff
 - 📫 How to reach me

 <